Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 - oral or intravenous steroids to reduce airway swelling in severe attacks

-Also, a doctor will likely recommend that a person with asthma try some lifestyle modifications to help control their symptoms.
+A doctor will also likely recommend some lifestyle modifications to help a person control their symptoms.

 Lifestyle modifications that a person with asthma can try may include: